tiepdotme/home/README.md

 As well as several other techs and APIs that are to come with subsequent updates.

 ### Jekyll
 Jekyll is a [static site generator](https://davidwalsh.name/introduction-static-site-generators) which means that the pages are precompiled prior to a user visiting the website.
-This creates better performance and development flexibility at the cost of a pretty [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) for content managment.
+This creates better performance and development flexibility at the cost of a pretty [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) for content management.

 The elegance of this is that Jeklyl uses the same templating engine, [Liquid](https://shopify.github.io/liquid/), as Shopify.
 This would allow the site to be integrated directly into the Shopify backend as a theme.

-The base theme, [Solar Flair](https://github.com/ndkline/solar-flair), was developed for usage accross [Solar Innovations](https://solarinnovations.com/), [IRT Reels](https://irtreels.com/), [Planning Solar](https://planning.solar/) and [Universal Clamps](https://universalclamps.com/) web presences.
+The base theme, [Solar Flair](https://github.com/ndkline/solar-flair), was developed for usage across  [Solar Innovations](https://solarinnovations.com/), [IRT Reels](https://irtreels.com/), [Planning Solar](https://planning.solar/) and [Universal Clamps](https://universalclamps.com/) web presences.
 Because of this consistency we can cache assets, like CSS, JS, images, etc..., for use between sites.

 ### Shopify
 Shopify took the place of our backend for the most part, WooCommerce and WordPress.
 All the business functions are isolated within this system.